kylepaulsen/vscode-stretchy-spaces/README.md

   // For which languages Stretchy Spaces should be deactivated (if empty it means none).
   "stretchySpaces.excludedLanguages": [] // for example ["plaintext"]

+  // Try to align asterisks in the same column to preserve JSDoc-style comment alignment.
+  "stretchySpaces.alignAsterisks": true

   // The delay in ms until the editor gets updated.
   "stretchySpaces.updateDelay": 100 // 10 makes it super fast but may cost more resources
 ```